 Table 1.10 (CARB0100) and Table 1.11 (CARB0200) give the stocks of securitized loans originating from banks resident in Italy, serviced by bank and non-bank servicers.
 The time series of Table 1.10 include all securitized loans, both those derecognized from banks' balance sheets (derecognition) and those that have not been taken off the books.
 The time series of Table 1.11 give the breakdown only for the amounts of the securitizations of loans that have been derecognized from the balance sheet.
-In both tables data are given for the securitizations of bad loans and the institutional sector to which the borrower of the securitized loan belongs.
+In both tables data on securitizations are broken down for the institutional sector to which the borrower of the securitized loan belongs.
 Table 1.12 (CARB0300) gives the time series of the flows of 'securitizations and other transfers' of loans derecognized from banks' balance sheets used in the computation of the growth rate of loans.